What is the city's obligation to remove parked cars from a gutter?

 Does a trial judge have an obligation to follow the recommendation of any expert?
 (Newfoundland and Labrador, Canada)

-What is the current state of the law on disclosure in a civil proceeding?
+What is the implied undertaking of a party in a civil action?
 (Newfoundland and Labrador, Canada)

 X